 Both bed bugs and carpet beetles are small pests; they quickly breed undetected.
 You may face a pest infestation that can smoothly go out of control.

 However, some early signs can gain your attention.
-By understanding the difference between their appearance, you will know what actions you should take to get rid of them.
+By understanding the difference between their appearance, you will know what actions you should take to eliminate them.

 - Bed bugs are ¼ of an inch in length with an oval shape and reddish-brown color.